bhumi110/Anonify/README.md

 ---

-Current Version: v1.0.0
-: Expect more features, UI updates, and community tools coming soon!☕
+Version 1.0.0 : Initial release 💜 More features and refinements coming soon!